 For that I will use medium.com as an inspiration (for the design side) and Photoshop to copy/paste elements from Twitter and make the illusion working.

 I am not a pro of Photoshop 😆

 To get that material online I created a new Twitter account @ThreadReaderApp then use the bio, the header (for the image) and a Twitter thread to display the message.

 The base idea that is meant to evolve is to allow people to better read twitter threads.
 Let say one person need to say more than can 1/x— Thread Reader (@threadreaderapp) August 11, 2017

 So now we have our message ready and online, how can we reach potential users?

-It is quite tricky, I guess you don’t want to bother your friends (but still you should) and they won’t be honest with you.
+It’s quite tricky, I guess you don’t want to bother your friends and to be realistic they won’t be honest with you.

 Where are you supposed to get those people?

 Betalist.com (and alike) are ok but it has a selection process that could last a few months.